Every so often, Social Security will conduct a medical review to see if you are still disabled.

 The Quick & Easy Review

+The short form is a very simple form that only takes five minutes to complete.
 It is important to answer all questions honestly.
 According to the Social Security policy manual, there is a good chance the computer will automatically approve you if:

 - You are not working